-- 1. Press the 📖 key.
-The "DSC MENU" will appear. - Press the ▲ / ▼ keys to select "INDIVIDUAL".
-(To cancel, press the or key.) - 3.
+- 1. Press the key.
+The "DSC MENU" will appear. - 2.
+Press the / keys to select "INDIVIDUAL".
+(To cancel, press the of or key.) - 3.
 Press the key.
-The transceiver will beep, and the "Individual directory" will appear. - Press the 1 / keys to select the "Individual" you want to contact. - Press the Im key, then press the ▲ / ▼ keys to select the operating channel you want to communicate on and press the Im key. - After INDIVIDUAL CALL is transmitted, if the reply signal is not received, "WAIT FOR ACK" is shown on the display which means the GX1150 is waiting for the ship you called to send an acknowledge-ment. - When the GX1150 receives an acknowledgement from the vessel you called, the radio will automatically switch to the operating channel selected in step 5 and produce a ringing sound. - 10.
-Press the 🖼 key to listen to the channel to make sure it is not busy, then key the microphone and call the other vessel you desire to communicate with.
+The transceiver will beep, and the "Individual directory" will appear. - 4.
+Press the / keys to select the "Individual" you want to contact. - 5.
+Press the ⋈ key, then press the ▲ / 🗨 keys to select the operating channel you want to communicate on and press the ⋈ key. - 6.
+Press the key again to transmit the individual DSC signal. - After INDIVIDUAL CALL is transmitted, if the reply signal is not received, "WAIT FOR ACK" is shown on the display which means the GX1150 is waiting for the ship you called to send an acknowledge-ment. - 8.
+To transmit the call again, press the key followed by the key. - When the GX1150 receives an acknowledgement from the vessel you called, the radio will automatically switch to the operating channel selected in step 5 and produce a ringing sound. - 10.
+Press the key to listen to the channel to make sure it is not busy, then key the microphone and call the other vessel you desire to communicate with.